 If you are using a third party tool like the Telerik web controls or the Bootstrap responsive layout framework, make sure you are familiar with all of the different controls or elements within those frameworks.
 If you only know two items within the frameworks, you may be cheating the business or your application out of some very useful functionality that could benefit you greatly.

 2. Keep your toolset current

 Make sure you update any components in your toolset as they get updated (but test things as you do it, of course).
 A corollary of this point is that you should review the release notes to the extent possible to understand what has been changed in the new version.
 You may have some coding work to do in some cases — whether to deal with deprecated functionality or to take advantage of new features that have been made available.
-Yet another aside is that by staying current on any kind of framework (even the .Net framework itself), you effectively expand your own development shop by leveraging the resources that have been improving the frameworks you use.
+Yet another aside is that by staying current on any kind of framework (even .NET itself or whatever base tech stack you are using), you effectively expand your own development shop by leveraging the resources that have been improving the frameworks you use.

 We use the Telerik components in our applications.
 By keeping them on the current version (or close to it), we do two things: